cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

     npx telescope install @protobufs/cosmos@0.0.10  @protobufs/confio
 ```

-This will create `/myLib/proto` with cosmos and confio proto file folders in docker instance.
+This will create `/myLib/proto` with Cosmos and Confio proto file folders in the Docker instance.

 </CodeGroupItem>
 </CodeGroup>